funalab/pyCellLineage/README.md

 An optional GUI is also provided,
 - Analysis_Gui
-  Very Simple GUI to select which Samples you would like to Analyze and allows you to select Analysis Modes.
+  This is a very Simple GUI to select which Samples you would like to Analyze and allows you to select Analysis Modes.
   To start GUI enter;
   ```zsh
   # In terminal